natanlao/unclaimed-property/README.md

 # Unclaimed property search tool

-Code to cross-reference contacts with the California Unclaimed Property database.
-Pretty barebones; this is mostly a personal exercise in learning more SQL.
+Query to cross-reference contacts with the California Unclaimed Property database.
+Pretty barebones; this is a personal exercise in performance tuning and learning more SQL.

 ## Context